Our Team

 The Declaration of Inclusion Initiative is made up of five Rutland County residents all of whom are volunteers.
 It was started by Bob Harnish of Pittsford and Al Wakefield of Mendon in 2020.
 Norm Cohen of Rutland was recruited shortly afterwards, Barbara Noyes Pulling of Rutland Town came on board at the end of year two.
 In 2023, Patti Lancaster of Mendon, a retired public defender and prisoner rights attorney, joined the Initiative to lead its Implementation efforts.
 She will help those municipalities that adopt the Declaration to put it into action.
+In 2025, Karimah Edwards of Brattleboro, the Senior Planner for the Rutland Regional Planning Commission joined the initiative, as did Marsha Cassel of Rutland Town, a retired public school teacher and an active member of the Vermont Family Mediators.

 Al Wakefield has been a resident of Vermont for over 35 years, most of that in Mendon.
 As many others have done, Al and his family came to the community to ski, enjoy the great outdoors, and the more relaxed life that Vermont affords.